 Privacy Policy

-This Privacy Policy explains how Autodue ("we", "us", or "our") collects, uses, and protects your personal information when you use our website and services.
+This Privacy Policy explains how Autodue Ltd ("we", "us", or "our") collects, uses, and protects your personal information when you use our website and services.
 We are committed to complying with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+Autodue Ltd is registered with the UK Information Commissioner's Office (ICO) as a data controller under registration number ZC136310.

 1. Information We Collect